Cleveland Project – Tasmania

 Cleveland Tin Project – Tasmania

 Elementos Limited owns 100% of the Cleveland Tin Project in Tasmania, following a merger in 2013 with then unlisted company Rockwell Minerals Limited.
 The site is located 80km southwest of Burnie in the mineral-rich northwest region of Tasmania, Australia.

-An historic mine that already boasts excellent power, water and transport infrastructure, revised JORC Study results for the Cleveland Tin Project were announced on 26 September 2018, indicating a substantial increase in open pit project resources.
+An historic mine that already boasts excellent power, water and transport infrastructure, revised JORC Study results for the Cleveland Tin Project were announced on 26 September 2018, indicating a substantial increase in resources.

 – Stratiform semi-massive sulphide replacement ore lenses within a carbonaceous sedimentary package

 – Quartz porphyry hosted tungsten bearing quartz-stockwork, greisen orebody below 350m